Doesn't a chiropractor just snap, crack and pop things?

 It's different for each patient.
 Treatment is customized to your individual symptoms and conditions.
 When you visit The Chiropractic Rehab & Wellness Center, you will receive a comprehensive consultation and an examination and a recommendation for your care to get you feeling better as soon as possible.

-Don't worry Dr. Miller will not tell you he wants to see you 3 times a week for the rest of your life.
+Don't worry our doctors will not tell you they want to see you 3 times a week for the rest of your life.
 However chiropractic treatment is based on continuity.
 Similar to physical therapy-it will take a series of treatments.
-As a matter of fact any treatment that works is based on continuity.
+As a matter of fact, any treatment that works is based on continuity.
 Think about an orthodontist-you don’t take braces off after one day-it takes time.
 A diet also doesn’t happen overnight.
-The treatment plan Dr. Miller prescribes will give you the best opportunity to heal without the use of drugs or surgery.
+The treatment plan our doctors prescribe will give you the best opportunity to heal without the use of drugs or surgery.

 Is Chiropractic safe?